 Have a Nice Day Analysis

-Very little information is provided about either party in the noted discussion of these lines, or the setting for that matter.
+Very little information is provided about either party in the noted discussion of these lines of Have a Nice Day, or the setting for that matter.
 What the reader can infer is that someone was in the water and someone else on “shore,” and both were in need of “help.”
 The “man” in the water “was drowning,” and the one on “shore” had “a disease.”
 Both of these predicaments could be fatal if not tended to, yet neither “man” was doing much beyond hoping someone else would save him to continue living.
 For the “drowning” person, this manifested in crying for “help,” while “the shore” person “wait[ed] for a Doctor J. Browning” to come and remedy his “disease.”

 This is a paradox, to be sure.
 Neither “man” was fully engaged in an overly active method of saving himself, and neither was making a move to “help” the other.
 Rationally, had the “man” on “the shore” saved the “drowning” person, that “drowning” person could have gone to retrieve medical attention for the “man” suffering from “the disease.”
 Instead, though, both parties were focused on their own predicaments that were basically placed in someone else’s hands.
 Essentially, neither was “help[ing]” the other, proving neither was dependable, but both were dependent on someone else for rescue.

-At this juncture, the reader might point out that the “drowning” person was hardly in a position to “help” the “man” on “shore” without first being retrieved from the water.
+At this juncture in Have a Nice Day, the reader might point out that the “drowning” person was hardly in a position to “help” the “man” on “shore” without first being retrieved from the water.
 This notion proves valid, and it is a statement to the amount of responsibility that is placed on a particular person’s shoulders.
 Those who can “help” another, but do not, seem more guilty than those who do not “help,” but were hardly in a position to in the first place.
 In this, Milligan has spoken to the nature of responsibility and human awareness, with variations based on possibility.

 The communication between the two addresses how ridiculous Milligan finds this stand-off of sorts in that the “drowning” person referred to his situation as “not clowning,” which is comical wording, given his predicament.
 In response, as well, the one suffering “the disease” told the “drowning” one to “[b]e patient dear man who is drowning,” which minimizes the danger he truly was in.